matthieugomez/StringDistances.jl/README.md

 		compare(Cosine(3), "mariners vs angels", "angels vs mariners")
 		#> 0.8125
 		```
 	- General words (like "bank", "company") may appear in one string but no the other.
 One solution is to abbreviate these common names to diminish their importance (ie "bank" -> "bk", "company" -> "co").
-Another solution is to use the `Overlap` distance, which compares common qgrams to the length of the shorter strings.
+Another solution is to use the `Overlap` distance, which compares the number of common qgrams with the length of the shorter strings.
 Another solution is to use the `Partial` or `TokenSet` modifiers.

-	`TokenMax(RatcliffObershelp())`, corresponding to the `WRatio` function in the Python library `fuzzywuzzy`, combines these two behaviors and may work best in this situation.
+	`TokenMax(RatcliffObershelp())`, corresponding to the `WRatio` function in the Python library `fuzzywuzzy`, solves these two issues and may work best in this situation.

 - Standardize strings before comparing them (lowercase, punctuation, whitespaces, accents, abbreviations...)

 ## References
 - [The stringdist Package for Approximate String Matching](https://journal.r-project.org/archive/2014-1/loo.pdf) Mark P.J. van der Loo